digitalcircuit/openwrt-ipq806x-qa-cpu-reset/README.md

   * `i=0 ; i_max=7200 ; while [ $i -lt $i_max ] ; do let i++; echo "[router] $(date -R): Iteration $i of $i_max" ; nice -n 5 stress-ng --oomable -t 3s --cache 1 --cache-level 2 || exit 1 ; sleep 1 ; done`
   * Above tests don't crash, other `stress-ng` tests result in near-instant crashes
   * Unable to determine if finding new bugs or recreating issue from real workload
+* Python 3 usage of GNOME GIO library to SFTP upload a 25 MiB chunk of `/dev/urandom`
+  * 25 MiB chunk has been created once, maybe needs to be unique each time?
+  * Not thoroughly tested, but does not seem to recreate crash

 ### How should this be fixed?